 It’s business as (un)usual – we have innovated, pivoted and are now raring to give you the same hospitality Chapel Street has always been renowned for.
 Except now, you can enjoy these benefits from the comfort of your home.”

-Dolly Diamond will star in daily videos to be housed on a dedicated ‘Lemonade out of Lemons’ page on Chapel Street’s website and social media channels to keep you posted on local restaurants offering takeaway or delivery, boutique retailers who are now offering their products online, gyms that have innovated by delivering online workouts and nutritional videos, and many more ways you can support local business while lounging on your backside again during stage 4 lockdown.
+Dolly Diamond will star in videos to keep you posted on locals offering takeaway or delivery, boutique retailers who are now offering their products online, gyms that have innovated by delivering online workouts and nutritional videos, and many more ways you can #supportlocal while lounging on your backside again during stage 4 lockdown.

 As well as recruiting Dolly Diamond, Chapel Street Precinct is urging food delivery platforms including UberEats, Deliveroo and Menulog to reduce their delivery fees in an effort to support Chapel Street Precinct’s hospitality businesses.

 Chapel Street Precinct Chairperson Justin O’Donnell explains: “UberEats in North America has already come to the party by waiving the Delivery Fee for more than 100,000 independent restaurants across the US and Canada.

 “Food delivery giants charge Australian restaurants and cafes up to 35% commission on every order.
 As a starting point, we are urging the food delivery giants to halve the commissions they charge.
 This fee is directly taken from our restaurants and cafes already small profit margin.
 Without this reduction, most won’t make enough profit to continue long term.
 Surely with the increased volume of orders, they can afford to reduce their commission and help their food partners survive through these challenging times.”